jktrn/enscribe.dev-hexo/source/_posts/writeups/utc/port-authority.md

 Let's see what happens when we send the `SHIP_STEER` command to the server after five seconds.
 We can do that with the [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) method in our `socket.onopen` listener:

-{% customcodeblock lang:javascript gutter1:9-23 caption:"[JavaScript] Testing steering mechanic" diff_add:8-14 %}
+{% ccb lang:javascript gutter1:9-23 caption:"[JavaScript] Testing steering mechanic" diff_add:8-14 %}
 socket.onopen = function() {
     console.log("[+] Connected!");
     // Converts object to string